Container Gardens 101 – The Pots

 That word skinny might make or break your potting experience!

 A skinny pot is a narrow pot far taller than wide.
 It can be a cylinder or what I refer to as a tall-square pot.
 These pots are beautiful in their simplicity and lend a strong vertical element to your design.
 They can stand alone or be grouped with two other containers.
-We do, however, need to use them smartly as there are some risks involved.
+However, we need to use them smartly as there are some risks involved.

 Primary Concerns of Using Tall Skinny Pots in Your Desert Container Garden